avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 23 : Spinners
 Indicate the loading state of a component or page with Bootstrap spinners, built entirely with HTML, CSS, and no JavaScript.

+### - Day 24 : Button Group
+Group a series of buttons together on a single line or stack them in a vertical column.